TritonDataCenter/rfd/rfd/0012/README.md

 - RBAC: Feels a little generic: users, roles, roletags, policies.
 Perhaps these should all be under a 'triton rbac ...' or something.
 Some *single* widely used term should be prevalent in the CLI, APIs, Docs and UIs.
 For AWS is it "IAM".
 For Triton, "RBAC"?
+Relevant commands from node-smartdc to re-used: sdc-chmod, sdc-info, sdc-policy, sdc-role, sdc-user.
 - CONFIG: 'Config' is a poor name, IMO.
 So generic.
 Should be called, perhaps, 'Account Config'.
 Cloudapi rev to rename them?
 Endpoints can otherwise be the same.